Federal Information Security Requirements and Controlled Unclassified Information

 The U.S. government is implementing requirements for safeguarding information provided by, collected, or maintained on its behalf.
-Specific federal agencies (Department of Defense, Department of the Interior, General Services Administration, and the National Aeronautics and Space Administration) have already adopted the requirements — including Controlled Unclassified Information, or CUI, requirements — and more will follow.
+These requirements — include Controlled Unclassified Information, or CUI, requirements — and more will follow.
 For more information, visit our CUI web page.

 If researchers receive federal funding that is subject to information security requirements, that information will need to be safeguarded through a set of defined standards.
 These standards include access control, physical security standards, and IT system security.

 Researchers who are applying for awards from agencies listed above must incorporate funds for information security requirements in the budgets of all new proposal submissions.